justinseby/justinseby/README.md

 - ⚡ **Fun fact:** I **strongly** believe in the *Chaos theory*: Even in unpredictable environments with seemingly random oddities and irregularities lies a predictable & sensible pattern not seen initially.
 - 🔭 I’m currently working on:
-	- [ ] Data Science Professional Certification from John Hopkins University
+	- [ ] Machine Learning Professional Certification from Stanford

 ### My skills include